 - Notarized copies of the pages of your passport that show your identity and the validity of your passport as well as copies of all the other visas/stamps you have.

-- A Bank statement showing the means to support yourself for the duration of your stay.
+- A bank statement showing means to support yourself for the duration of your stay.

-- A letter from your insurance company stating you are covered overseas.
+- A letter from your insurance company stating you’re covered overseas.

 Applications can be delivered in person during visiting hours (no appointment needed) or mailed to a Swedish consulate.

-After your documents are received, you will be required to have an interview with one of the immigration officers.
-Most people who apply for this visa tend to have family in Sweden.
-If you don’t, you will need to have clear reasons as to why you need to stay longer and show ample proof that you can support yourself.
+After your documents are received, you’ll be required to have an interview with one of the immigration officers.
+Most people who apply for this visa have family in Sweden.
+If you don’t, you’ll need to have clear reasons as to why you need to stay longer and show ample proof that you can support yourself.